!!BUTTON("A","/images/logos/safely-insured-logo.jpg","/link/safely-insured","Get a Quote")!!

 !!BUTTON("A","/images/logos/tempcover.gif","/link/tempcover-impounded","Get a Quote")!!

-If your van has been impounded you will probably want to release the vehicle as soon as possible.
+If your van has been impounded you will be keen to release the vehicle as soon as possible.
 Day storage rates mean that every day that passes increase the bill you are facing - and the only way to stop this mounting up is to get the van back asap.

 Normal short term van insurance policies which run for up to 28 days do not cover impounded vans but we have special policies that meet the Road Traffic Act requirements for getting vehicles released.